jklotzsche-msft/PS.MTA-STS/README.md

 If you want to deploy a Azure Static Web App to host your MTA-STS policy, check out [the original deployment guide](https://learn.microsoft.com/en-us/microsoft-365/compliance/enhancing-mail-flow-with-mta-sts?view=o365-worldwide#option-1-recommended-azure-static-web-app).

 If you want to deploy a Azure Function App to host your MTA-STS policy using this repository, check out the [PS.MTA-STS deployment guide](./docs/deployFunctionApp.md).
+The deployment guide describes the needed steps and functions to deploy a Azure Function App to host your MTA-STS policy.

-No matter which option you choose, you will end up with a Azure resource that hosts your MTA-STS policy.
-In both cases, you will be able to use
+No matter which of the options above you choose, you will end up with a Azure resource that hosts your MTA-STS policy.
+In both cases, you will be able to use at least

 - 'Export-PSMTASTSDomainsFromExo' function to get a csv file containing your accepted domains with MX record validation
+- 'Update-PSMTASTSFunctionAppFile' function to update the function app files with your MTA-STS policy
 - 'Test-MTASTSConfiguration' function to test your MTA-STS configuration for all provided domains

 For more information about the functions, import the module and use 'Get-Help' to get the help for the functions.